-The Corporation has one derivative instrument related to its long-term debt facilities with the Royal Bank of Canada.
+The Corporation has one derivative instrument related to its long-term debt facilities with Canadian chartered bank.
 Hedge accounting has been used in the presentation of these financial statements for the fully hedged instrument, which has been classified as a financial asset at fair value, with changes in fair value recorded in other comprehensive income.